awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances.md

 Follow these best practices to get the maximum benefit from burstable performance instances\.
 + **Use a recommended AMI** – Use an AMI that provides the required drivers\.
 For more information, see [Release notes](general-purpose-instances.md#general-purpose-instances-limits)\.
 + **Turn on instance recovery** – Create a CloudWatch alarm that monitors an EC2 instance and automatically recovers it if it becomes impaired for any reason\.
-For more information, see [Adding Recover Actions to Amazon CloudWatch Alarms](UsingAlarmActions.md#AddingRecoverActions)\.
+For more information, see [Adding recover actions to Amazon CloudWatch alarms](UsingAlarmActions.md#AddingRecoverActions)\.